FAQ

 While all of these steps minimize the mess, we never guarantee a 100% dust-free renovation.
 We do recommend that clients plan on additional cleaning for areas outside the construction zone during a renovation project, and for a few weeks after.
 Some construction dust, especially from tile demolition and drywall, will escape the dust walls and air scrubber.
 However, rest assured, your home will be dust-free again, and much more beautiful, too!

 Yes, the majority of our clients continue to live in their homes during the entire construction process.
-It is one reason we are diligent about sticking to our schedule and protecting the areas of the home outside of the construction zone from dust and debris.

 - redoing drywall texture in most or all of the home